1982 Penn Quakers football team

 The 1982 Penn Quakers football team was an American football team that represented the University of Pennsylvania during the 1982 NCAA Division I-AA football season.
 Penn was one of three co-champions of the Ivy League.

 In their second year under head coach Jerry Berndt, the Quakers compiled a 7–3 record and outscored opponents 221 to 192.
-Tom Roland and Boris Radisic were the team captains.

 Penn's 5–2 conference put it in a three-way tie atop the Ivy League standings.
 The Quakers outscored Ivy opponents 160 to 127.
 Penn won the head-to-head matchups with its co-champions, defeating Dartmouth in the first week of the season and beating Harvard in the second-to-last.
 Some argue this placed them at the top of the league.

 This was Penn's first year in Division I-AA, after having competed in the top-level Division I-A and its predecessors since 1876.

 After starting the year with three wins, the Quakers made several appearances in the weekly Division I-AA top 20 rankings.
 They were ranked No. 17 for the last week of the Ivy League season, but were unranked in the final rankings, which were released after their season-ending loss to Cornell.

 Penn played its home games at Franklin Field adjacent to the university's campus in Philadelphia, Pennsylvania.